luciaichino/SNAI1-2_CNCC/README.md

 ## Figure 2/3: SNAI1/2, H3K27ac, ATAC, analyses

---- 04_Define_proximal_distal_v5.Rmd
+--- 04_Define_proximal_distal_v6.Rmd
 R markdown including processing of data to classify regions as promoter proximal or distal and make panels shown in Figures 2 and 3 and related supplemental figures.
+This includes the linear mixed effect model of ATAC vs H3K27ac log2FC.
-The data file containing all the processed informaion has been uploaded to this repo (data_v4.rds).
+The data file containing all the processed information has been uploaded to this repo (data_v4.rds).

 ## Figure 4: TWIST1, NR2F1, TFAP2A ChIP analysis (motif distances)

 --- 05_Fig4_analysis_TFs_motifsdist_v5_allpeaks.Rmd
-R markdown including analysis to generate the kernel smoothened plots of TF activators ChIP-seq foldchanges relative to distance between motifs (Figure 4).
+R markdown including analysis to generate the kernel smoothened plots of TF activators ChIP-seq foldchanges relative to distance between activator motif and SNAI1/2 motif (Figure 4).
+--- 06_Fig4_linear_model_v2.Rmd
+R markdown for linear model analysis to H3K27ac change based on TF binding changes (DMSO vs dTag)

+## Figure 5 and 7: Fiber-seq and DAF-seq analyses

+## Figure 6: DAF-seq codependency analysis